kangminsu1/Interview_Practice_Project/README.md

 ## Mandatory

 ---
-####Q2:
-####What are some of the advantages & disadvantages of cameras, lidar and radar?
+####Q2:What are some of the advantages & disadvantages of cameras, lidar and radar?
 What combination of these (and other sensors) would you use to ensure appropriate and accurate perception of the environment?

 ####A:
 Camera: A camera is basically a sensor that grabs multiple color points in space and arranges them into an image, also known as image array.
 These image arrays are converted into digital signals and passed to hardware that performs sensor fusion and scene understanding.